urth-inc/metatell_plugin_template/README.md

 ## List of plugin templates

+- [AdditionalToolbarButton](./AdditionalToolbarButton): This plugin template shows how to create an additional toolbar button.
 - [CustomOverlay](./CustomOverlay): This plugin template shows how to create a custom overlay.
 - [CustomEntryPanel](./CustomEntryPanel): This plugin template shows how to create a custom entry panel.
 - [CustomProfileModal](./CustomProfileModal): This plugin template shows how to create a custom profile modal.
 - [CustomLeaveButton](./CustomLeaveButton): This plugin template shows how to create a custom leave button.
 - [CustomChatButton](./CustomChatButton): This plugin template shows how to create a custom chat button and modal.
 - [CustomReactionButton](./CustomReactionButton): This plugin template shows how to create a custom reaction button.
-- [CustomToolbarButton](./CustomToolbarButton): This plugin template shows how to create a custom toolbar button.